tt-geometry of filtered modules: Derived category of filtered modules

-There is a canonical natural transformation (on the underived level) $\gr_{\bullet}\otimes\gr_{\bullet}\to\gr_{\bullet}\circ\otimes$ endowing $\gr_{\bullet}$ with the structure of a strong unital lax monoidal functor~\cite[3]{sjodin:filtered-graded-modules}.
+endowing $\gr_{\bullet}$ with the structure of a unital lax monoidal functor~\cite[3]{sjodin:filtered-graded-modules}.
 This natural transformation is easily seen to be an isomorphism for split finite projective filtered $R$-modules~\cite[12]{sjodin:filtered-graded-modules}.
 It follows that $\gr:\K{\fmd(R)}^{b}\to\K{\md(R)}^{b}$ is a tt-functor ($\md(R)$ is the category of finitely generated projective $R$-modules).
 Conservativity of this functor follows from \cref{strictly-exact}. \end{proof}

 Finally, notice that viewing $\Md(R)$ as a tensor subcategory of $\FMd(R)$ induces a section

 to both $\gr$ and~$\pi$.